jopohl/urh/README.md

 ```

 ## Installation
-URH runs on Windows, macOS and Linux.
-Below you find installation instructions for your operating system.
+URH runs on Windows, Linux and macOS.
+Click on your operating system below to view installation instructions.

 <details>
  <summary><b>Windows</b></summary>